Practice of Clinical Medicine

 Fourth-year students bring the perspective of their clerkship experience to the group, serving as role models and coaches.
 Group leaders share their broad repertoire of experiences and skills gained in their clinical work and provide detailed feedback after standardized patient and preceptor encounters.
 Throughout the course, students collaborate with all small group members, developing teamwork skills that are essential in practicing medicine.

-The PCM course pairs each second-year student with a preceptor, either at VCU or in the community, for two afternoons a month.
-Many of the roughly 200 preceptors who participate in the course are alumni of the medical school or its residency programs During the fall semester of M2, students meet with their preceptors seven times to observe and practice professionalism, medical interviewing and physical examination.
-More than 200 preceptors at VCU and in the community serve as office-based teachers and role models.
-The geographic and cultural diversity of Richmond and its surrounding localities enables PCM to offer preceptorship experiences in urban, suburban and rural practices serving diverse patient populations.
+The PCM course pairs each second-year medical student with a preceptor at VCU or in the community.
+Students attend multiple sessions throughout the semester, totaling 24 hours with their preceptor.
+The PCM course has roughly 200 preceptors, many of which are VCU SOM or VCU Residency alumni.
+During the M2 year, students meet with their preceptors to observe and practice professionalism, medical interviewing, and physical examination.
+The geographic and cultural diversity in the City of Richmond and surrounding areas enables PCM to offer preceptorship experiences in urban, suburban, and rural practices that serve diverse patient populations.

-Students are randomly assigned to preceptorships, except for those officially enrolled in the International/Inner City/Rural Preceptorship (ICRP) and/or those who request that the above circumstances be considered.
-Preceptor sites are located within a 35-mile radius of the MCV Campus, with very few practices accessible by public transportation.
-Students are expected to make provisions for their own transportation.
+Students are randomly assigned to preceptorships.
+Preceptor sites are within a 45-mile radius of the MCV Campus.
+Students are required to make provisions for their transportation.

 PCM uses a multifaceted evaluation process to assess progress in professional attitudes and demeanor, interviewing and physical diagnosis skills, and clinical reasoning.
 Evaluation method include: